xinghua-qu/DeepRAFT/README.md

 # AF-Stamp

-Only For You: Anti-Forwarding Stamps Trigger Data Privacy
+# This github project is for the paper "Only For You: Anti-Forwarding Stamps Trigger Data Privacy"